-Most of the products we tested are compatible with different infant car seats and some are light enough to work as a possible stand in for a car seat frame product.
-A few of the products are really restricted in the seats you can use or don't accept infant seats.
-Others strollers have a lot of flexibility in brands and models that will work, including the Chicco Keyfit 30, Peg Perego Primo Viaggio 4-35, and the UPPAbaby Mesa, which all one awards in our infant car seat review.
+Most of the full-size strollers we tested are compatible with different infant car seats, and some are light enough to work as a possible stand in for a car seat frame product.
+A few of the products are really restricted in the seats you can use or don't accept infant seats at all.
+Other strollers have a lot of flexibility in brands and models that will work, including the Chicco Keyfit 30, Peg Perego Primo Viaggio 4-35, and the UPPAbaby Mesa, which all one awards in our infant car seat review.

-We tested the seats with the compatible car seats we had in the lab and ordered an adapter for the Chicco Keyfit 30 if one was available.
+We tested the strollers with their brand compatible car seat if we had it in the lab and we ordered an adapter for the Chicco Keyfit 30 if one was available.
 We used the Chicco because it was compatible with the most products in the review, and it is an award-winning seat with a reasonable price tag.
 For the most part, the products worked best combined with the same brand seat, i.e. the UPPAbaby Vista and UPPAbaby Cruz with the UPPAbaby Mesa.
 However, many of them worked equally well with the Chicco, and a few even seemed more stable or easier to install.

-Some seats connected using a click in method, while others required click and strap in steps.
+Some seats connected using a click-in method, while others required click and strap-in steps.
 On the whole, we prefer the click only variety because they are easier, more foolproof, and sometimes feel more stable.
-That being said the strap isn't necessarily more difficult, it is just another step in the process and we worry parents will fail to follow through with a second step, which could lead to potential safety issues.
-If you choose a product that has a strap, like the BOB Revolution Flex, we encourage you to always use the straps.
+That being said the strap isn't necessarily more challenging, it is just another step in the process and we worry parents will fail to follow through with a second step, which could lead to potential safety issues.
+If you choose a product that has a strap, like the BOB Revolution Flex, we encourage you to always use the straps as the manufacturer describes.
 Pairing your infant seat of choice with the best strolling option possible is the goal of combining the two reviews to create a travel system that will work best for you.

 Is there one right choice for everyone?
 We don't think so.
-Your needs will vary from others due to your strolling habits, travel needs, and budget.
+Your needs will vary from others due to your strolling habits, travel needs, where you live, and your budget.
 In this review, our goal is to share relative differences we saw between top competing products so that you can make the most informed decision for you and your baby.

-We hope that between our awards and ratings we can help you narrow down the field to a few top contenders.
+We hope that between our awards and ratings you can narrow down the field to a few top contenders.
 We strive to provide enough detail to help make it significantly simpler for you to find the exact right product for your family's budget and needs.
-If you still aren't sure what item is best for you, and feel none of the top performers offer exactly what you are looking for, please read our Buying Advice for further guidance on what to consider and how to narrow your options, and review our comparison chart where you will be able to narrow the field based on what features and performance metrics mean the most to you.
+If you still aren't sure what item is best for you, and feel none of the top performers offer exactly what you are looking for, please read our Buying Advice for further guidance on what to consider and how to narrow your options, and review our comparison chart where you will be able to hone in on a select few based on the features and performance metrics you are most interested in.

 — Juliet Spurrier, MD & Wendy Schmitz